 Cases and controls did not differ significantly in age, weight, history of gastric reflux or GI bleeding, type of AB therapy or use of concomitant NSAIDs, anticoagulants or corticosteroids.

-That is a ridiculous sentence that is difficult to follow because of the lack of Oxford commas before both ors.
+That is a ridiculous sentence that is difficult to follow because of the lack of Oxford commas before the last two ors.
+You might say, “Ah!
+But this is a strawman!
+The problem is the lack of semicolons, not Oxford commas!”
+No, that sentence is perfectly clear with Oxford commas but no semicolons:

 After screening, wash-out of RAAS blockers if needed and informed consent, patients were….

 I don’t know about you, but that sentence was temporarily confusing the first time I read it, and today when I browsed my ever-growing list of Oxford comma–needing sentences to find some more good ones to add to this guide, this sentence initially confused me again.
 I’d wager that few people would clearly understand this sentence on first read without the Oxford comma but that many people would (scientists, anyway) with it.
 It’s true that “if needed” could be surrounded by commas, but this is not necessary.
 What is necessary for ease of reading is the comma after it.